We are privately owned and not affiliated or endorsed by any government agency.

 Key Features of the DD214-1

-The DD214-1 includes comprehensive information vital for veterans’ benefits and career progression:
+The DD214-1 includes comprehensive information vital for veterans’ benefits and career progression.

-• Dates and details for each period of active and reserve service, ensuring that every individual period is accurately documented.
+It involved dates and details for each period of active and reserve service, ensuring that every individual period was covered.
+Additionally, it will detail the type and reason for separation from service.

-• The character of service (e.g., honorable, general, or other), which is documented for each period and is essential for determining eligibility for veteran status and benefits.
+Block 26 of the DD214 includes a separation code (SPD Code) that explains the reason for separation.
+It will also mention the character of service (e.g., honorable, general, or other), which is documented for each period, and is essential for determining eligibility for veteran status and benefits.
+The form will also list any awards, decorations, and training completed.

 Service Documentation